ErroujiOussama/so100-ibvs-vision-control/readme.md

-# ROS 2 Package for LeRobot SO-ARM101
+# ROS2 implementation of Image-Based Visual Servoing (IBVS) for the SO101

-LeRobot SO-ARM101 integrated into ROS 2 Jazzy.
+- Note : LeRobot SO-ARM101 integrated into ROS 2 Jazzy.

-## Features

-- ✅ ROS 2 Jazzy compatibility
-- ✅ Rviz visualization
-- ✅ Gazebo Harmonic simulation
-- ✅ ROS 2 Control integration
-- ✅ MoveIt 2 motion planning
-- 📝 **TODO:** ROS 2 control interface for the real HW
----
 ## Installation

 Clone this repository and install dependencies using [rosdep](https://docs.ros.org/en/ros2_packages/rosdep.html):